MaNamezGreed/Battlefield-3-Redux/README.md

 # Battlefield 3: Redux

-BF3: Redux is a Cheat Engine Table made for vanilla BF3 which adds quality of life changes to make the game feel more modernized.
+BF3: Redux is a Cheat Engine table made for vanilla BF3 which adds quality of life changes to make the game feel more modernized.
 It works in both multiplayer and singleplayer.
 Safe to play on PunkBuster servers, Cheat Engine doesn't get detected.
 As time goes on, I plan to keep adding more features to the table.

 ## Current settings you can modify: